Oregon Counseling License Requirements

-3. Request permission to take and pass the required exams.
+4. Request to take and pass required exams.

-Once the Board has approved your application, they will notify you and you will be able to submit your request via email to take the national and state exams.
-The National Counselor Examination (NCE), National Clinical Mental Health Counselor Examination (NCMHCE), or the Certified Rehabilitation Counselor Examination (CRC) national exams will qualify you to become an LPC in Oregon.
+Once your application has been approved, you may submit a request to take one of the required national exams.
+The National Counselor Examination (NCE), National Clinical Mental Health Counselor Examination (NCMHCE), or the Certified Rehabilitation Counselor Examination (CRC) national exams are acceptable.
 You must also take the Oregon Law and Rules Examination after you have passed the national exam.
 The state exam is a pass/fail exam and has 33 true or false, multiple-choice, and fill-in-the-blank questions.

 Once the Board has approved your application, you will receive your license to be an LPC in Oregon.

 LPC Licensure by Reciprocity in Oregon

 To apply for an LPC license by reciprocity, you must hold a current license as an LPC or a closely-related license in another jurisdiction.
 In your application, you will document that your current license is equivalent to Oregon’s standards.
-If the Board accepts your license by reciprocity request, they will accept your education and previous work experience so that you don’t have to start over.
-If you have held a license for five or more years, you may be able to substitute some of that time for the education and experience requirements.
+If you have held a license for five or more years, you may be able to substitute this experience for 1,000 of the required supervised experience hours.

 Counselor License Renewal and Continuing Education Information

 LPC licenses must be renewed on an annual basis, due by the last day of your birth month.
 The Board will send you a courtesy email reminder explaining the renewal process, but it is the licensee’s responsibility to ensure renewal is done on time.
-Continuing education of 40 hours during every 24-month period is required to renew your license, six hours of which must be in ethics training and four of which must be in cultural competency.
-You can renew your license on the Board’s website.
-The fee is $167 as of September 2019.
+Continuing education of 40 hours during every 24-month period is required to renew your license, six hours of which must be in ethics training, four of which must be in cultural competency, and two of which must be in suicide risk assessment, treatment, and management.
+You can renew your license in the licensee portal.
+The fee is $165 as of December 2022.

 Additional Counseling Careers and Licenses in Oregon